-- c.
-Maintaining relationships with detoxification and substance abuse treatment services to coordinate care when ACT clients may need these services; - d.
-Maintaining close working relationships with criminal justice representatives to support clients involved in the adult justice system (e.g., courts, probation officers, jails and correctional facilities, parole officers); - e.
+- e.
 Knowing when to be proactive in situations when an individual may be a danger to self or others.
-Staff should maintain relationships with local emergency service systems as backup to the ACT Team's 24-hour on-call capacity; - f.
+Staff should maintain relationships with local emergency service systems as backup to the ACT Team's 24-hour on-call capacity: - f.
 Establishing close working relationships with self-help groups (AA, NA, etc.), peer support and advocacy resources, and education and support groups for families and significant others; - g.
 Fostering close relationships with local housing organizations; and - h.
 Creating a referral and resource guide for self-help groups and other community resources (e.g., legal aid organizations, food co-ops). - 6.
 Substance Abuse Services.
 The Program shall provide substance abuse education and relapse prevention services, based on each client's assessed needs.
 Services shall include, but not be limited to, individual and group interventions to assist individuals who have co-occurring mental illness and substance abuse problems with the following areas: - a.
 Identifying substance use, effects and patterns; - b.
-Recognizing the relationship between substance use and mental illness, and psychotropic medications; - c.
+Recognizing the relationship between substance use and mental illness, and psychotropic medications: - c.
 Accessing information and feedback to raise their awareness and hope for the possibility of change; - d.
 Building client motivation for change; - e.
-Finding the best change action specific to their unique circumstances; - f.
-Identifying and use strategies to prevent relapse; - g.
+Finding the best change action specific to their unique circumstances; - Identifying and use strategies to prevent relapse; - a.
 Renewing the processes of contemplation, determination and action, without being stuck or demoralized because of relapse; and - h.
 Developing connections to self-help groups such as Double Trouble and Dual Recovery programs. - 7.
 Housing Services and Support.
 The Program shall provide housing support services (but not physical housing) to help clients obtain and keep housing consistent with their recovery objectives.
 Safe, affordable housing is essential to helping clients fully participate in, and benefit from, all other assistance the Program offers.
 Many clients referred for Program services may be homeless or have unstable living arrangements.
 ACT Team staff shall become familiar with the availability and processes for clients accessing affordable housing programs.
 Affordable housing units or subsidies may be accessed from other agencies and the general public or private housing market.
 ACT Team staff shall develop and maintain working relationships with local housing agencies from whom housing units, any necessary rental subsidies, and other available housing-related services or resources may be accessed on behalf of clients.
 Program housing services and support shall include but not be limited to assisting clients in: